NahyeMoon/Tech_Layoff/README.md

 <ul style="list-style-type: circle; font-weight: light;">
   <li>
   <strong>Transportation</strong>: <br/>
-  13,600 layoffs in 2020 were driven by travel restrictions, with numbers in 2024 (4,638) remaining significant due to economic challenges, labor shortages, and automation.
+  13,600 layoffs in 2020 were driven by travel restrictions, with annual numbers in up to June 28th in 2024 (4,638) remaining significant due to economic challenges, labor shortages, and automation.
   </li>
   <br/>